vstinner/vstinner.github.io/content/pythoncapi_compat.rst

     #endif

 I chose to continue writing ``static inline``, so pythoncapi_compat.h remains close to Python header files.

-I modified the pythoncapi_compat test suite to also test Python 2.7.
+I also modified the pythoncapi_compat test suite to also test Python 2.7.

 pybind11 and PyPy
 =================